Home » Quality Control » Test » Limit Test for Sulphate

 Reasons:

-Hydrochloric acid helps to make the solution acidic. potassium Sulphate is used to increase the sensitivity of the test by giving ionic concentration in the reagent.
+Hydrochloric acid helps to make the solution acidic.
+Potassium sulphate is used to increase the sensitivity of the test by giving ionic concentration in the reagent.

 Alcohol helps to prevent supersaturation and so produces a more uniform opalescence.